Huston Street: High school and college

 Street attended Westlake High School in Austin, Texas, from 1997 to 2001, where he lettered in both football and baseball, winning all-state and all-district honors in both sports.
-He then attended the University of Texas at Austin from 2001–2004, where he pitched for the school's baseball team.
+He then attended the University of Texas at Austin from 2001 to 2004, where he pitched for the school's baseball team.
 Statistically one of the best collegiate closers of all time, Street is in the top 20 for career saves (41) and fewest hits allowed per nine innings (5.46).
 Street received All-American honors at Texas every season he was there, and helped his team win the College World Series of collegiate baseball in 2002.
 In that season, he set a CWS record for the most saves and was named Most Outstanding Player.
 He won the USA Baseball Richard W. "Dick" Case Award in 2003.
 A year later, Street led the Longhorns to the Series semifinals, and in 2004, he helped his team to the finals, only to lose in two games to Cal State Fullerton.
 In 2010, Street was named to the NCAA College World Series Legends Team.